mreineck/ducc/README.md

   A small number of plans is cached internally, which does not consume much memory, since the storage requirement for a plan only scales with the square root of the FFT length for large lengths.
-- 1D transforms are significantly slower than those provided by FFTW (if FFTW's plan generation overhead is ignored)
+- 1D transforms are somewhat slower than those provided by FFTW (if FFTW's plan generation overhead is ignored)
 - multi-D transforms in double precision perform fairly similar to FFTW with FFTW_MEASURE; in single precision `ducc.fft` can be significantly faster.